koziniec/pxe-boot/_docs/Arch Installation.md

 description: Basic Arch OS configuration
 ---
 # Building a basic CLI Arch install as a base for the PXE server.
+* Allocate a volume with enough space to hold several images
-Bridge the VM Net
+* Bridge the VM Net
-Enable EFI boot
+* Enable EFI boot

 ## Install Arch
 Verify the boot mode supports EFI